-- ii. either State-licensed or State-certified with the following exception: when the commercial property's estimated value is over \$1,000,000, the appraiser must be State-certified. - d) In order for the appraiser to identify the scope of work appropriately, the appraisal must identify the lender as the client and/or an intended user of the appraisal, as those terms are defined in the Uniform Standards of Professional Appraisal Practice (USPAP).
-The lender may not use an appraisal prepared for the applicant.
-The cost may be passed on to the Small Business Applicant. - e) The appraisal must be prepared in compliance with USPAP and use one of the following options: - i. a self-contained appraisal report; or - ii. a summary appraisal report. - f) If the loan will be used to finance new construction or the substantial renovation of an existing building, the appraisal must estimate what the market value will be at completion of construction. ("Substantial" means rehabilitation expenses of more than one-third of the purchase price or fair market value at the time of the application.)
-After construction is completed, lender must obtain a statement from the appraiser that the building was built with only minor deviations (if any) from the plans and specifications upon which the original estimate of value was based.
-If the appraiser cannot provide such a statement, then the lender may not close the loan without SBA's prior written permission. - g) If the SBA guaranteed loan was used to cover the construction period, the lender must notify the appropriate SBA CLSC of any deviation(s) and work with the SBA CLSC to determine an appropriate course of action, including the securing of additional collateral.
+e) In order for the appraiser to identify the scope of work appropriately, the appraisal must identify the lender as the client and/or an intended user of the appraisal, as those terms are defined in USPAP.
+The lender may not use an appraisal prepared for the seller or the applicant.
+The cost may be passed on to the Small Business Applicant.

+f) The appraisal must be an "Appraisal Report" prepared in compliance with USPAP.

+g) If the loan will be used to finance new construction or the substantial renovation of an existing building, the appraisal must estimate what the market value will be at completion of construction. ("Substantial" means rehabilitation expenses of more than one-third of the purchase price or fair market value at the time of the application.)
+After construction is completed, lender must obtain a statement from the appraiser, general contractor, project architect, or construction management firm that the building was built with only minor deviations (if any) from the plans and specifications upon which the original estimate of value was based.
+If the lender cannot obtain such a statement, then the lender may not close the loan without SBA's prior written permission.

+h) If the SBA guaranteed loan was used to cover the construction period, the lender must notify the appropriate SBA CLSC of any deviation(s) and work with the SBA CLSC to determine an appropriate course of action, including the securing of additional collateral.
 The lender's notification to SBA must provide a sufficient understanding of the reasons for the differences in values between the estimated and actual values as well as a recommendation as to a remedy to offset the difference in values such as additional equity or additional collateral.
 If additional collateral is being required, the lender must identify both the fair market and liquidation values of the additional collateral.
-If the appraiser is unable to issue a statement that the building was built with only minor deviations (if any) from the plans and specifications upon which the original estimate of value was based, but is able to provide a new appraisal demonstrating that the market value meets or exceeds the original estimate of value, then no additional action on the part of the lender is necessary. - h) If the loan will be used to acquire an existing building that does not require construction, the appraiser should estimate market value on an as-is basis.
-If the appraiser estimates the value other than on an as-is basis, the narrative must include an explanation of why the as-is basis was not used. - i) If the appraisal engagement letter asks the appraiser for a business enterprise or going concern value, the appraiser must allocate separate values to the individual components of the transaction including land, building, equipment and business
+If the lender is unable to obtain a statement that the building was built with only minor deviations (if any) from the plans and specifications upon which the original estimate of value was based, but is able to obtain a new appraisal demonstrating that the market value meets or exceeds the original estimate of value, then no additional action on the part of the lender is necessary.

-(including intangible assets).
-When the collateral is a special purpose property, the appraiser must be experienced in the particular industry.
+i) If the loan will be used to acquire an existing building that does not require construction, the appraiser should estimate market value on an as-is basis.
+If the appraiser estimates the value other than on an as-is basis, the narrative must include an explanation of why the as-is basis was not used.